 Developing an app with no FOREIGN KEY constraints

-Consider an app's behavior in a
+Consider an app's behavior in an

-ON DELETE NO ACTION setup again: the app knows the tables dependencies, handles iteration order for
+ON DELETE NO ACTION setup again: the app knows the table's dependencies, handles iteration order for

 UPDATE.
 It does everything right.